Countly/countly-sdk-documentation/web/next.md

   <span style="font-weight: 400;">Remote Config feature enables you to fetch data that you have created in your server.
 Depending on the conditions you have set, you can fetch data from your server for the specific users that fits those conditions and process the Remote Config data in anyway you want.
 Whether to change the background color of your site to showing a certain message, the possibilities are virtually endless.
 For more information on Remote Config please check <a href="https://support.count.ly/hc/en-us/articles/9895605514009-Remote-Config" target="_blank" rel="noopener">here</a>.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">While fetching Remote Config, SDK automatically enrolls the user to A/B testing but starting from the <strong>SDK version 22.06.2</strong> you are able to explicitly enroll (or not) your users to the A/B testing while fetching the remote config.
+  <span style="font-weight: 400;">While fetching Remote Config, the SDK will automatically enroll the user to A/B testing.
+Starting from the <strong>SDK version 22.06.2</strong> you are able to explicitly enroll (or not) your users to the A/B testing while fetching the remote config values or afterwards.
 For more information on A/B testing please check <a href="https://support.count.ly/hc/en-us/articles/4416496362393-A-B-Testing-" target="_blank" rel="noopener">here</a>.</span>
 </p>
 <h2>Automatic Remote Config</h2>
 <p>
   <span style="font-weight: 400;">Automatic Remote Config functionality is disabled by default and needs to be explicitly enabled.
-When Remote Config is enabled, the SDK will try to fetch it upon the SDK initialization, will receive the initial Remote Config and persistently store it.
-Changing device ID would trigger this behavior once more.</span>
+When automatic Remote Config is enabled, the SDK will try to fetch it upon some specific trigers.
+For example, after SDK initialization, changing device ID.</span>
 </p>
 <p>
   <span style="font-weight: 400;">You may enable this feature by providing to the </span><em><span style="font-weight: 400;">remote_config</span></em><span style="font-weight: 400;"> flag a callback function or by setting it to true while initializing the SDK.</span>